 maintain about you.

 ●Notify you if we are unable to agree to a requested restriction.

 ●Accommodate reasonable requests you may have to communicate health information by alternative means or at

 We reserve the right to change our practice and to make the new provisions effective for all protected health information we maintain.
 Should our information practices change, we will provide a new notice with the changes to every patient upon registration.
-A copy of our Notice of Privacy Practices will be available where you receive medical care, consultation, and treatment at Cibola General Hospital and Cibola Family Health Center.
+A copy of our Notice of Privacy Practices will be available where you receive medical care, consultation, and treatment.
 We will not use or disclose your health information without your authorization, except as described in this notice.

 Examples of Disclosures for Treatment, Payment and Health Care Operations We will use your protected health information for treatment.

 For Example: Information obtained by a nurse, physician, or other member of your health care team will be recorded in your record and used to determine the course of treatment that should work best for you.
 Your physician will document in your record his or her expectations of the members of your health care team.
 Members of your health care team will then record the actions they took and their observation.
 In that way, the physician will know how you are responding to treatment.
 We will also provide your physician or a subsequent health care provider with copies of various reports that should assist him or her in treating you once you are discharged from the hospital.
 We will use your protected health information for payment.

 For Example: A bill may be sent to you or to a third-party payer.
 The information on or accompanying the bill may include information that identifies you, as well as your diagnosis, procedures, and supplies used.
 We will use your protected health information for regular health care operations.